1. What You Are Worried About

 B. Rule / Guideline Text (Example)

-(1) A regulated entity that deploys AI or automated systems capable of initiating or executing material actions affecting clients, counterparties, or markets SHALL implement a pre-execution governance runtime for those actions.
+(1) A regulated entity that operates human, automated, or AI-enabled workflows capable of initiating or executing material actions affecting clients, counterparties, courts, regulators, records, or markets should implement a pre-execution governance runtime for those actions.

 (2) The runtime SHALL: